 - 1. Students will have the competency to be ethical participants in economy and society; - 2.
 Students will have the competency to be subject experts; - 3.
-Students will have the competency to be excellent oral and written communicators; and - 4.
-Students will have the competency to be critical thinkers.
+Students will have the competency to be excellent oral and written communicators; - 4.
+Students will have the competency to be critical thinkers; - 5.
+Students will have the competency of essential data analysis and technical skills.